 The First Lady must’ve practiced this behavior frequently, as, even after her death, she is said to still try and dry clothes in the room.
-Sporting a cap and lace cloak, the ghost of Abigail Adams has been seen at times drifting toward the East Room.
+Sporting a cap and lace cloak, the ghost of Abigail Adams has been seen at times drifting toward the East Room, the largest room in the White House.
 In these sightings, her ghost’s arms are held out, as if bringing invisible laundry to the room to dry.

-To this day, White House staff sometimes inexplicably smells lavender and wet laundry by or in the East Room.
+To this day, White House staff sometimes inexplicably smell lavender and wet laundry by or in the East Room.

 In 1824, John Quincy Adams defeated Andrew Jackson after an intense presidential election process.
-Even though Jackson did make it to the Oval Office in 1828, he never forgot about those who supported Adams over him.
+Even though Jackson made it to the Oval Office in 1828, he never forgot about those who supported Adams over him.

-Like many of her contemporaries during the Civil War, First Lady Lincoln was a firm believer in ghosts and spiritualism.
-From 1862-1863, she practiced seances in the White House to speak with her deceased son, Willie, to help cope with her grief.
-Willie passed in the White House in 1862, at age 11, most likely from typhoid fever.
+Like many of her contemporaries during the Civil War, First Lady Mary Todd Lincoln was a firm believer in ghosts and spiritualism.
+From 1862-1863, she practiced seances in the White House to try to speak with her deceased son, Willie, to help cope with her grief.
+Willie passed on in the White House in 1862, at age 11, most likely from typhoid fever.
 President Lincoln himself also reported being visited continually by the ghost of his late son.

 Given her sensitivity to the paranormal, Mary Todd Lincoln was able to hear Jackson stomping and swearing throughout the property, especially from the Rose Room, Jackson’s former bedroom.
 Clearly, Jackson’s ghost was still expressing anger from having lost that key election in his life.